1932 Willys Overland.

 The Whippet 96 Roadster was produced from 1926 to 1928 and was advertised as “The Car of Youth”, specifically designed and priced to appeal to the younger set.
 Smartly styled, the 1926 Whippet roadster was a two-seater with a rear “rumble seat” that could comfortably accommodate two more passengers.

-A four cylinder model capable of reaching 55 miles per hour, the Whippet 96 roadster was first introduced to the public in June of 1926.
-The car had innovative technical features for the time such as four wheel brakes, water pump cooling and pressurized lubrication, a roomy yet compact body, low center of gravity and economy of operation.
+The Whippet 96 roadster, a four-cylinder model capable of reaching 55 miles per hour, was first introduced to the public in June 1926.
+The car had innovative technical features for the time, such as four-wheel brakes, water pump cooling and pressurized lubrication, a roomy yet compact body, low center of gravity, and economy of operation.

-Strangely enough, the 1926 model, though advertised as a Whippet and stated as such in the car’s manual, did not have the Whippet name on the vehicle itself.
-The hub caps and radiator were marked “Overland”.
-This was changed in the 1927 model when the new six cylinder automobile was introduced as the Whippet 93A.
+Strangely enough, the 1926 model, though advertised as a Whippet and stated in the car’s manual, did not have the Whippet name on the vehicle itself.
+The hub caps and radiator were marked “Overland.”
+This was changed in the 1927 model, when the new six-cylinder automobile was introduced as the Whippet 93A.

-The last of the Whippet 96 models were produced in 1928 with final production ending in December of that year.
+The last of the Whippet 96 models was produced in 1928, and final production ended in December of that year.